kashiev01/edi-processing/README.md

 ## Prerequisites
 1. Node.js install
 2. NPM / Yarn installed
-3. .env file with credentials

 ## What is needed before running
 1. Create 'edi-uploads' folder in project root folder
 2. Download all EDI files from GDrive
 3. Upload all EDI files into 'edi-uploads' folder
+4. Add .env file with credentials into project root folder

 ## How to run script
 1. git clone https://github.com/kashiev01/edi-processing.git